 The next BIG question is WHY did it happen?

 Some are obvious, such as attempting to lift something too heavy out in front of you like a heavy plant pot, deadlifting in the gym or a large awkward piece of furniture.
-In that instance we don’t have to spend much time looking for the WHY.
-Instead, we focus on settling your pain levels and working with you to promote disc healing before strengthening around your lower back to try and prevent any future reoccurrence.
+In that instance, we don’t have to spend much time looking for the WHY.
+Instead, we focus on settling your pain levels and working with you to promote disc healing before strengthening your lower back to try and prevent any future reoccurrence.

 Sometimes there isn’t an obvious cause.
 For example, you are working from home (COVID!) then out of the blue you bend down to put your shoes on and feel a twinge in your lower back.
-You don’t think much of it but over the next couple of days you start to develop pain into your buttock on one side.
-Then over the course of the week it starts to travel further down your leg, making sleeping particularly uncomfortable.
+You don’t think much of it but over the next couple of days, you start to develop pain in your buttock on one side.
+Then over the course of the week, it starts to travel further down your leg, making sleeping particularly uncomfortable.
 These are the cases when we need to work out WHY!
 Of course, there are far too many possibilities to list but, in this instance, it could be tight hips brought on by the lack of activity working from home creates.
 Or perhaps you now don’t go to the gym and an old weakness is showing itself.
-Or perhaps your home desk set up is all wrong… sitting at a dining room table with a laptop for 8+ hours a day.
+Or perhaps your home desk set-up is all wrong… sitting at a dining room table with a laptop for 8+ hours a day.
 All of these could be the cause or a combination.
 That’s where we can really help, as not only will we work at settling your sciatic pain through a combination of different hands-on treatments, possibly medical acupuncture, home exercises and advice, but once we have achieved this, we will work on the WHY!

 All that said one key point to make is it isn’t only “slipped discs” that can cause Sciatica.

-Hence in our eyes Sciatica in itself is not a diagnosis.
+Hence in our eyes, Sciatica in itself is not a diagnosis.
 Other conditions that can cause entrapment of the sciatic nerve and give you sciatica are spinal stenosis, piriformis syndrome, osteoarthritis of the hip, sacroiliac dysfunction, sacroiliitis and so the list continues.

 For this reason, we would always recommend seeking advice from one of our therapists on your condition, as they will be able to diagnose the cause of your sciatica and advise as to whether they can help.
-If they can’t help, they will always guide you as to your next step, whether that be an MRI or different medical professional.
+If they can’t help, they will always guide you as to your next step, whether that be an MRI or a different medical professional.